nihalkumar000/hlf-deployment-prod/README.md

 ## 6. Do transactions

-Now our network is ready we can do invoke/query transactions with the installed chaincode
+Now our network is ready we can do `invoke` and `query` transactions with the installed chaincode.

 #### 6.1 Invoke

-With `invoke` chaincode can modify the state of the variables in ledger.
-Each 'invoke' transaction will be added to the 'block' in the ledge (update ledger state).
+With `invoke`, chaincode can modify the state of the variables in ledger.
+Each 'invoke' transaction will be added to the ledge (update ledger state).

-You can connect to any peer and do invoke/query transations.
-IN here I'm connected to peer0 and executed below invoke transaction
+You can connect to any peer and do `invoke/query` transations.
+In here I'm connected to `peer0` and executed below `invoke` transaction

 ```
 // added - CORE_PEER_ADDRESS=peer0.org1.example.com:7051 in cli container